-Scores
+Key ratings factors Scores

-1
+Institutional framework 1

-2
+Economy 2

-2
+Financial management 2

-2
+Budgetary performance 2

-1
+Liquidity 1

-4
+Debt Burden 4

-aa+
+Stand-alone credit profile aa+

-AA+
+Issuer credit rating AA+

 S&P Global Ratings bases its ratings on non-U.S. local and regional governments (LRGs) on the six main rating factors in this table.
 In the "Methodology For Rating Local And Regional Governments Outside Of The U.S.," published on July 15, 2019, we explain the steps we follow to derive the global scale foreign currency rating on each LRG.
 The institutional framework is assessed on a six-point scale: 1 is the strongest and 6 the weakest score.
 Our assessments of economy, financial management, budgetary performance, liquidity, and debt burden are on a five-point scale, with 1 being the strongest score and 5 the weakest.